candy-lang/candy/README.md

 ## Short-term TODOs

 - use BigInts
-- make using := in non-top level an error
 - mini-heaps
 - start fuzzing in language server
 - show fuzzing hints in the editor